Best approximation of a three-variable function by sum of one-variable coordinate functions: Introduction

 \subsection{Basic definitions and formulas}

-Let's give some definitions that will be used throughout this paper.
-Most definitions in this subsection are taken from the paper \cite{Ismailov_2009} (also can be found in the monograph \cite{Ismailov_2021}). \begin{definition} A set of points \(p=(x_1,x_2,...,x_m), x_i \in X\) where the set \(X\) is the Cartesian product \(X=X_1\times X_2 \times\dots X_n\), is called a \textbf{projection cycle} if there exist some nonzero real numbers \(\lambda_1,\lambda_2,..\lambda_m\) such that
+We start with some definitions that will be used throughout this paper.
+Most of the definitions in this subsection are taken from the paper \cite{Ismailov_2009} (also can be found in the monograph \cite{Ismailov_2021}). \begin{definition} A set of points \(p=(x_1,x_2,...,x_m), \ x_i \in X\) where the set \(X\) is the Cartesian product \(X=X_1\times X_2 \times\dots X_n\), is called a \textbf{projection cycle} if there exist some nonzero real numbers \(\lambda_1,\lambda_2,..\lambda_m\) such that

-where \(\pi_j(x)\) is the projection of \(x\) into \(X_j\) and \(\xi\) is an arbitrary element of the set \(X_j\). \end{definition} The definition of a projection cycle goes back to the M.Golomb \cite{Golomb}.
-The above-given definition is an equivalent form of Golomb's definition taken from \cite{Ismailov_2009}. \begin{remark} For \(n=3\), the left-hand side of the equation \eqref{e:projection} becomes the sum over planes parallel to one of the coordinate planes.
-Thus, if a projection-cycle has a point on a plane parallel to one of the coordinate planes, then it has at least one other point with an opposite sign on the same plane. \end{remark} \begin{definition} A projection cycle \(p=(x_1,x_2,...,x_m)\) together with a vector \(\lambda=(\lambda_1,\lambda_2,..\lambda_m)\) satisfying the equation \eqref{e:projection} is called a projection cycle-vector and denoted by \((p,\lambda)\).
+where \(\pi_j(x)\) is the projection of \(x\) into \(X_j\) and \(\xi\) is an arbitrary element of the set \(X_j\). \end{definition} The definition of a projection cycle goes back to M.Golomb \cite{Golomb}.
+The above-given definition is an equivalent form of the Golomb's definition taken from \cite{Ismailov_2009}. \begin{definition} A projection cycle \(p=(x_1,x_2,...,x_m)\) together with a vector \(\lambda=(\lambda_1,\lambda_2,..\lambda_m)\) satisfying the equation \eqref{e:projection} is called a \textbf{projection cycle-vector} and denoted by \((p,\lambda)\).
 The number of points of \(p\) is called the length of the projection-cycle vector \((p,\lambda)\).
-And \(\lambda_i=\lambda(x_i)\) is called the weight at point \(x_i\). \end{definition} When we are given a weak projection cycle \(p\) and a nonzero vector \(\lambda\) satisfying the equation \eqref{e: weak projection}, by \((p,\lambda)\) we mean the projection cycle-vector based on the points of \(p\) corresponding to nonzero components of \(\lambda\). \begin{definition} A projection cycle is called a minimal projection cycle if it has no proper subset that is a projection cycle.
-A projection cycle-vector \((p,\lambda)\) is called minimal if the set of points of \(p\) corresponding to nonzero components of \(\lambda\) is a minimal projection cycle. \end{definition} \begin{definition} A projection cycle-vector \((p,\lambda)\) is called orthonormal if
+And \(\lambda_i=\lambda(x_i)\) is called the weight at point \(x_i\). \end{definition} \begin{remark} For \(n=3\), the left-hand side of equation \eqref{e:projection} becomes the sum over planes parallel to one of the coordinate planes.
+Thus, if a projection-cycle has a point on a plane parallel to one of the coordinate planes, then it has at least one other point with an opposite signed weight on the same plane. \end{remark} \begin{definition} A projection cycle is called a \textbf{minimal projection cycle} if it has no proper subset that is a projection cycle.
+A projection cycle-vector \((p,\lambda)\) is called a \textbf{minimal projection cycle-vector} if the set of points of \(p\) corresponding to nonzero components of \(\lambda\) is a minimal projection cycle. \end{definition} \begin{definition} A projection cycle-vector \((p,\lambda)\) is called orthonormal if